Copyright (c) Simon Kohaut, Honda Research Institute Europe GmbH, Felix Divo, and contributors

 [docs]

-"""Get all the relations for each location type.
+"""Get all or a subset of relations for each location type.

 Returns: